xoDeinemudda/Scriptable/Widgets/Sootify/README.md

 # Spotify Player Widget

-Scriptable Widget
+a Scriptable Widget
-to play Spotify.
+to play Music on Spotify.

-It shows now Playing - Spotify Playback is playing and stopped/paused when there is no Spotify Playback with the last played track progress Status.
+* now Playing Mode - Spotify Playback is currently playing

+* Stopped/Paused Mode - no Spotify Playback

+it saves last played Track displays the last track progress state.

 You can see the two different Views here:

 ![IMG_4987](https://raw.githubusercontent.com/xoDeinemudda/Scriptable/main/IMG_4987.png)